mjbots/moteus/docs/guides/field-weakening.md

 `servo_stats.motor_max_velocity`: This is the maximum speed moteus will permit.
 Note that this is not a continuous rated speed, as temperature of the board or motor may rapidly exceed configured limits when operating at large levels of field weakening.

 `servo_stats.fw.id_A`: The amount of D axis current currently being used to decrease the back EMF constant.

+## Limitations

+- **Board maximum voltage**: moteus limits field weakening speed such that the back EMF produced by the motor never exceeds `servo.max_voltage` minus an appropriate margin
+- **Maximum D axis current**: `servo.fw.max_current_ratio` is multiplied by `servo.max_current_A` to determine the maximum D axis current that can be used for field weakening
+- **Thermal performance**: Field weakening operates by applying *more* power to the motor.
+This means it will increase in temperature faster, reducing thermal performance.